Ferris-Labs/site-draft/content/en/docs/Overview/development-lifecycle.md

 }
 ```

 The configs that you uploaded will be placed by the platform within Consul.
 Since the application is called hello_world the key of the config in Consul will be "ferris.services.hello_world.config".
-If you have called your service something else you can always retreive the path from the UI as shown below.
+If you have called your service something else you can always retrieve the path from the UI as shown below.

-You can now adjust your code to retreive and print the configs at run time.
+You can now adjust your code to retrieve and print the configs at run time.

 ```python
 import sys